Admissions

 When should I apply for a place at Abbot's Hill?

 We recommend applying at least 12-18 months before your child’s intended start date.
-Our main entry points are September for Reception, Year 3, Year 7, and Year 9, though we welcome applications throughout the year subject to space availability.
-Prospective pupils for Year 7 entry will sit ISEB assessments in the November preceding their entry to the school.
+Our main entry points are September for Reception, Year 3, Year 7, and Year 9, though we welcome applications throughout the year into all year groups, subject to space availability.

 What documents do I need to submit with my application?